cosmos/cosmos/README.md

 the bandwidth requirements scale linearly with the amount of time [\[21\]][21].

-With Tendermint, all we need is the most recent block-hash signed by a quorum of validators, and a Merkle proof to the current value associated with the name.
+With Tendermint, all we need is the most recent block-hash signed by a quorum of validators (by voting power), and a Merkle proof to the current value associated with the name.
 This makes it possible to have an efficient and secure light-client verification of _the current value of_ a name.

 On Gnuclear, we can take this concept and extend it further.
 Each name-registration shard in Gnuclear can have an associated top-level-domain